danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-13-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 }
 ```

-We can now make both text views implement this protocol by adding an `attributedString` to them:
+Both text views can now implement this protocol by adding an `attributedString` to them:

 ```swift
 #if os(iOS) || os(tvOS)